SteveBenner/mac-osx/README.md

 - `Scan-with-DaisyDisk`

-    Opens the folder in [DaisyDisk](http://www.daisydiskapp.com/), a gorgeous app for disk space management.
+    Opens a folder in [DaisyDisk](http://www.daisydiskapp.com/), a gorgeous app for disk space management.
 - `Tar-and-Gzip`

     Creates a 'tarball' (a TAR archive compressed using gzip) from selected file or folder in the current working directory.

+- `Open-in-Sublime-2`

+    Opens a folder in Sublime Text 2, in a new project window, and opens the `find` panel.

 ---
 **DISCLAIMER:** Files in this repository may contain code taken from online sources for which I claim neither ownership nor authorship.
 I will do my best to attribute credit where due, and to supply and adhere to any relevant licenses for such code.
 If detected, please report improper licensing or usage of any material within this repository by creating an issue.